jeremycohoe/cisco-ios-xe-programmability-lab-YANGSuite/README.md

 ![](imgs/image10.png)

 Two important pieces of YANG model metadata are the **Xpath** and the **Prefix**.
 These fields are used with Model Driven Telemetry to retrieve information with.
-If a telemetry subscription was to be created based on the IOS XE interfaces YANG data model, the **Xpath** of **“/interfaces/interface”** and **“interfaces-ios-xe-oper”** would be used to retrieve and publish information from those models.
+If a telemetry subscription was to be created based on the IOS XE interfaces YANG data model, the **Xpath** of **“/interfaces/interface”** and **“ietf-interfaces”** would be used to retrieve and publish information from those models.

 ### Step 4: Build and send NETCONF messages